raydillanv/MobileAppDevCS317/README.md

 # MobileAppDevCS317
- Course work for Mobile App Development class at Strathclyde University
+ CS317 course work at University of Strathclyde